 What are the specific promises?

-I pinned them down in past interviews.
+I pinned him down in past interviews.

-I know what he says, and to highlight this in a way when the American people are paying attention like they do in convention week is gonna be a big deal.
+And to highlight this in a way when the American people are paying attention like they do in convention week is going to be a big deal.

 Anyway, thank you, Sandy.